fastrgv/Asud/README.md

 Simply remove the Cyan digits in each involved cell.

 If new digit pairs or singles appear, you might be able to eliminate even more candidates.

+**Note that known removable digits are generally displayed using a cyan color**

 -----------------------------------------------------------------------------------------------------